spcial/crypto-prediction/README.rst

-Crypto Arbitrage Bot
+Crypto Tensor Bot
 ========================

-This bot does arbitrage with crypto
+This bot predicts a stock shart trend

 ---------------